pantos-io/client-cli/README.md

 The CLI comes with two configurations.

-1. A configuration for the Pantos Client Library can be found in **pantos-client-library.conf**.
+1. A configuration for the Pantos Client Library can be found in **client-library.yml**.
 The library already has a set configuration for our testnet environment, but feel free to adapt it to your needs.

-2. A configuration for the Pantos Client CLI can be found in **pantos-client-cli.conf**.
+2. A configuration for the Pantos Client CLI can be found in **client-cli.yml**.
 Make sure to replace the keystore file path and the password with your private keystore.

 ### 3.2 Examples